Artis College of Science and Technology

 Welcome to the Radford University Planetarium

 On Monday, August 21, we will be live streaming from a group led by Radford University Physics faculty member Dr. Michael Freed, who will lead a group to southeastern Tennessee to be in the path of totality.
-Stay tuned for details (shows will be posted on the planetarium calendar pages in late April).

 - Location: Center for the Sciences room M75 (Main Street level).
 Enter through the doors from Parking Lot C. Click on the map for a larger image.

 - All shows are free and everyone is welcome to come join us!